Skip to content

 Why are they hazardous?

-In California, the Rechargeable Battery Recycling Act requires all retailers that sell rechargeable batteries to take them back and recycle them.
+In California, the Rechargeable Battery Recycling Act requires all retailers that sell rechargeable batteries to take them back and recycle them (a great example of product stewardship).
 If you notice that a store doesn't seem to be participating, don't be afraid to remind the staff about the law!
 You could also contact us to let us know!

 Where to go